 4 C’s Rodeo Ranch

-Located just minutes from Tarleton State University in the town of Stephenville, TX is 4 C’s Rodeo Ranch.
+Located just minutes from Tarleton State University in Stephenville, TX, is 4 C’s Rodeo Ranch.

-The cabin apartments at 4 C’s Rodeo Ranch have kitchens and private bathrooms.
-You can also rent horse stalls if you are bringing your trusty stallion along for the trip.
+The 4 C’s Rodeo Ranch cabin apartments have kitchens and private bathrooms.
+You can also rent horse stalls if you bring your trusty stallion along for the trip.
 Doing this means you can go horseback riding anytime you choose!

 While in Stephenville visitors can enjoy a picnic in the city park, learn about the history of the town at The Stephenville Historical House Museum, or play some putt-putt golf at the local J&D Golf Land.